-Girls aloud: women’s sport booms Bookmark has been added
+Girls aloud: women’s sport booms has been saved

 Girls aloud: women’s sport booms

 - Through partnering with the right brands, generating innovative and interesting content, and collaborating with non-sporting celebrities, women’s sports teams can build their own profiles and generate a large fan following.

 - There is a clear opportunity for sports and brands to gain exposure and to influence fans on social media.

 Jessy Tremouliere's last-minute score for France inflicted England’s Red Roses’ first loss in rugby union’s Women’s Six Nations tournament this year.
 The narrowest of results (18-17) paved the way for France to lift the Grand Slam title the following week, but the match was notable for another reason: the crowd of 17,440 at the

 That weekend also saw Harlequins beat Richmond 14-12 in the Tyrells Premier 15s attended by 4,542 fans at the Twickenham Stoop in London, which was a British women’s club rugby record attendance and a 203-